Sátoraljaújhely

-Sátoraljaújhely (German: Neustadt am Zeltberg; Slovak: Nové Mesto pod Šiatrom; Yiddish: איהעל) is a border town located in Borsod-Abaúj-Zemplén County, Hungary.
+Sátoraljaújhely (Neustadt am Zeltberg; Nové Mesto pod Šiatrom) is a border town located in Borsod-Abaúj-Zemplén County, Hungary.
 It serves as the center of the Sátoraljaújhely District and microregion.
 The town is renowned for its wine region and, since 2002, has been part of the Tokaj-Hegyalja Historic Wine Region Cultural Landscape, a UNESCO World Heritage site.
 Sátoraljaújhely is often referred to as the "Capital of Zemplén" due to its history as the former seat of Zemplén County and as the largest settlement in the Hegyalja region.
 The town was split by the new border established by the Treaty of Trianon, with the ceded suburb now located in Slovakia, known as Slovenské Nové Mesto.

 Etymology

 The name Sátoraljaújhely is composed of four Hungarian words: "sátor," meaning "tent" but referring to Sátor Hill.
 The mountain resembles the shape of a tent, which is why it was given this name; "alja," meaning "bottom of something"," indicating the town's position at the base of the hill; "új," meaning "new"; and "hely," meaning "place" or "location."
 Thus, Sátoraljaújhely translates to "tent's-bottom-new-place" or "New Place at the Bottom of Sátor Hill".

+The German name Neustadt am Zeltberg means "New Town at the Tent Mountain".
+The Slovak name Nové Mesto pod Šiatrom means "New Town below the Tent (mountain)", Šiatrom being the instrumental case of Šiater after pod which means under or below.
+Both names are just translations of the Hungarian name.

 The earliest known name of the town was Sátorelő, where the suffix "-elő" means "in front of," indicating that the name referred to a settlement located at the foot of Sátor Hill.
 According to a local legend, this original settlement was destroyed during the Mongol invasion of 1241, and the survivors established a new town, which they named Sátoraljaújhely.
 While it is likely that the Mongol hordes reached the area, there is no evidence to support the destruction of an earlier settlement.
 Furthermore, the town continued to be referred to as Sátorelő even after the Mongol invasion.
 The name change to Sátoraljaújhely occurred later, following a charter issued by King Stephen V in 1261, which granted privileges that accelerated the town's development and attracted settlers (Latin: hospes).
 The town is first mentioned as "Sátoralja Újhely" (Saturalia Wyhel) in a charter issued by King Ladislaus IV in 1282.
 The "Újhely" ("New Place") designation refers to the settlers invited by the king and the recently founded town.